You may wish to see an introductory page to this section first.

 The wicker armchairs in the reconstruction of a room at the Museum of London are based on reliefs found at Trier which provide interesting details on the life in a rich Roman house in a northern province of the Empire.

 The classical subject and the fine execution of this small statue suggest it was made outside Britain, possibly in Athens or another Mediterranean location which shipped these luxury objects to the other parts of the Empire.
-Wrecks carrying similar small bronze statues have been found at Mahdia in Tunisia (it opens in another window) and near Marseille.
+Wrecks carrying similar small bronze statues have been found at Mahdia in Tunisia and near Marseille.

-Minor ancient materials which were found during the excavations of the mithraeum in 1954
+Museum of London: minor ancient materials which were found at the mithraeum in 1954

 The prosperity of Londinium was based on its providing a bridge, not only in material sense, between the territories south of the Thames and those north of it.
 The Saxon kingdoms which were established in the VIth century in most of England broke the unity of the country and Londinium returned to be a frontier town; its remaining inhabitants lived to the west of the Roman town.
 Lundenburg (medieval London) was founded in ca 880 within the Roman walls by Alfred the Great, King of Wessex who is regarded as the first King of England.